Pelicot rape case: Rearrest and confession

-Dominique was re-arrested on 2 November 2020 and charged with aggravated rape, drugging, and other sexual offences.
+Dominique was rearrested on 2 November 2020 and charged with aggravated rape, drugging, and other sexual offences.
 He was also accused of violating the privacy of his wife, daughter, and two daughters-in-law by covertly taking and disseminating intimate images of them.
 He immediately admitted his guilt.

 On the same day, Gisèle was asked to attend a separate interview by the police.
 Questioned about her sex life, she said she had never taken part in wife swapping or threesomes.
 She was shown a photograph, but did not recognise the unconscious woman or the man raping her.
 It was only when shown further images that she recognised herself.
 She later testified that she had asked the police officer to stop showing her the images: "It was unbearable.
 I was inert, in my bed, and a man was raping me.
 My world fell apart."

 Indictment

 The investigation led to three waves of arrests, in February, March and September 2021.
-53 men could be identified, though one died shortly before he could be arrested, and another died before the trial.
+Among the 52 co-perpetrators of Dominique who had been identified, one died shortly before he could be arrested, and another died before the trial.
 On 19 June 2023, Gwenola Journot, an investigating judge from the Avignon Judicial Court, published a 370-page report indicting 51 men for rape.

-The accused, who faced prison sentences of up to 20 years if found guilty, ranged in age from 25 to 72, are of various ethnicities, and come from numerous walks of life – firefighter, IT worker, journalist, nurse, plumber, prison guard, soldier, and truck driver, with 41 of them being from Vaucluse.
+The accused, who faced prison sentences of up to 20 years if found guilty, ranged in age from 25 to 72, were of various ethnicities, and came from numerous walks of life – firefighter, IT worker, journalist, nurse, plumber, prison guard, soldier, and truck driver, with 41 of them being from Vaucluse.
 Many had partners and children.
 Most were charged with one count of rape, attempted rape or sexual assault but a few were charged with multiple offences, including in several cases six counts of rape.
 While 49 were charged with rape, one of the accused was charged with attempted rape and one with sexual assault.
 A total of 23 of the accused had previous convictions, including six for domestic violence and two for sexual violence.
 Several of them had been abused as children.
 Jean-Pierre Maréchal was the only one charged not for raping or assaulting Gisèle, but with drugging and raping his own wife with Dominique's participation.
 He said that as a child he had witnessed his father invite over strangers to rape his drunk mother, and that he had later sought to watch similar scenes.

 Some of the accused admitted their guilt, whilst others claimed that the acts were consensual, with Gisèle pretending to be asleep or agreeing to be drugged, or that her husband's consent was sufficient.
 Five of the men were also charged with possessing images of child sexual abuse.
 Twelve of the accused appealed their indictment but the Court of Appeal in Nîmes rejected the appeal on 5 October 2023.